 14. Job Outlook For Nail Technicians In Australia

 The beauty industry in Australia is presently booming.
-Considering the craze of Aussies in health and beauty treatments and a desire for wellness and better grooming, the growing trend for nail technicians seems to continue in the next couple of years.
+Considering the craze of Aussies in health and beauty treatments and a desire for wellness and better grooming, the trend for nail technicians will continue in the next couple of years.

-Moreover, nail technicians offer economical services, making it possible for people of all income groups bands to continue expecting better nail services.
+Moreover, nail technicians offer economical services, enabling people of all income groups to continue expecting better nail services.

-Skilled nail technicians who hold beauty therapy qualifications have better employment prospects, high earning possibilities, and an optimistic job outlook across the country.
+Skilled nail technicians with beauty therapy qualifications have better employment prospects, high-earning possibilities, and an optimistic job outlook across the country.

-The opening of new salons, easy accessibility of salons everywhere, and additional nail services, such as mobile manicures, and mini sessions, are attracting clients, boosting revenue, and leading to new job opportunities.
+Opening new salons, easy accessibility of salons everywhere, and additional nail services, such as mobile manicures and mini sessions, attract clients, boost revenue, and lead to new job opportunities.

-24,500 nail technicians are working in Australia, with 29.7% employed in NSW.
+Twenty-four thousand five hundred nail technicians are working in Australia, with 29.7% employed in NSW.
 It is a female-dominated industry, with 99.4% being female.
-The most popular age of workers in this profession is 25-34 years.
+The most popular age of workers in this profession is 25-34.

 Nail Technicians work standard business hours of 40.4 hours a week.
 It is less than the average for all occupations.

-15. What Is Included In A Nail Technician Kit?
+15. What Can You Find In A Nail Technician Kit?

 Acrylic nail powders